ralphjsmit/laravel-filament-seo/README.md

 ### With Filament Forms

-You can also use this package with the stand-alone [Filament Forms](https://filamentphp.com/docs/2.x/forms/installation) package.
+You can also **use this package with the stand-alone [Filament Forms](https://filamentphp.com/docs/2.x/forms/installation)** package.

-This is a simple example of how a Livewire component to create a new post can look like:
+This is a simple example of **how to setup a Livewire component that creates a new post**.
+In this example, I wrapped the `SEO` component in a Card.

 ```php
 <?php